hotsixman/node-hiroba/readme.md

-# node-hiroba
+# hiroba.js

-node-hiroba is scraping library for javascript which scrapes [donderhiroba](https://donderhiroba.jp)
+hiroba.js is scraping library for javascript which scrapes [donderhiroba](https://donderhiroba.jp)

 ## How it Works